Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Background Related Work

 \subsection{Online Tracking}

-Online trackers capture users browsing histories and activities across the web to facilitate risk mitigation, people search, and, perhaps most dominantly, advertising, among other services \cite{FTCDataBrokers}.
+Online trackers capture users browsing histories and activities across the web to facilitate online behavioral advertising, among other use cases \cite{FTCDataBrokers}.
 Online tracking is typically conducted through cookies that are set by third party resources loaded on websites, with the key idea being third parties having cross-site access to their cookies.
 Since most third parties are present on a limited number of websites, they often partner with each other to increase their coverage.
 Prior research has shown that trackers engage in data sharing partnerships and exchange cookies with \textit{as much as 118} other third parties \cite{Englehardt16MillionSiteMeasurementCCS}, which allows them to increase their coverage by as much as \textit{7 times} \cite{PapadopoulosCookieSynchronization19WWW}.

 Online tracking, and especially tracking driven advertising, poses a serious threat to users' privacy both at the individual and the societal level.
 At the individual level, trackers collect sensitive personal information, for example, about health and sexual orientation, which is then used to hyper-target the individuals, for instance, through personalized ads \cite{targeted_ads_wp,targeted_ads_vox}.
 At the societal level, tracking driven advertising has been leveraged to conduct mass surveillance \cite{mass_surveillance_ads}, increase political polarization \cite{AliAdDeliveryPolarization21WSDM}, spread misinformation \cite{misinformation_ads}, and discriminate \cite{discrimination_ads}.
 Overall, people are frustrated by the privacy harms facilitated by online tracking.